bvbohnen/X3_Customizer/README.md

 This tool is written in Python, and tested on version 3.6.
 As of customizer version 3, an executable may be generated for users who do not wish to run the Python source code directly.

 This tool is designed for Albion Prelude v3.3.
 Most transforms will support prior versions of AP.
 TC is not directly supported currently due primarily to some path assumptions.

+When used alongside the X3 Plugin Manager, run X3 Customizer 3.5 second, after the plugin manager is closed, since the plugin manager generates a TWareT.pck file when closed that doesn't capture changes in TWareT.txt.

 Usage: